 The pump action assembly will remain in the rearward position after the bolt group is locked rearward.

 The pump action assembly does not move when the rifle is fired.

 The bolt carrier group only moves with the pump action assembly.

-moves to cycle the action.
+The pump action assembly moves to cycle the action.